Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Jugendherberge Augsburg is in a great location, close to the canals and an eight-minute walk from the city center.

-We had a private ensuite room with easily-push-together-able twin beds.
+I had a private ensuite room with easily-push-together-able twin beds.
 The bathroom had a shower and toilet.
 Security here was excellent, with keycard access only.
-The staff members we met, especially Tobias, were open, friendly, and helpful, giving us direction to area sites and restaurants.
+The staff members I met, especially Tobias, were open, friendly, and helpful, giving me direction to area sites and restaurants.
 While fellow guests seemed friendly, however, there wasn’t much of a social atmosphere.

 Most notably, they do not raise their rates during Oktoberfest.
 I couldn’t believe it when I heard it!